rizac/gfzreport/gfzreport/templates/tutorial/_gfzreport_template_create_report_type.rst

 Gfzreport template package directory:
 -------------------------------------

-Any new template package should of :ref:`gfzt` should have the following structure:
+Any new template package of :ref:`gfzt` should have the following structure:

    * |DIR| sphinx